17th century history: What was life like in the 17th century?

 The latter has all kinds of material relating to the Old Poor Law, while British History Online has a wide range of digitised volumes including Victoria County History.
 The homepage date slider means you can explore resources by blocks of 25 years.

-Court records are of course another potential hunting ground for ne’er-do-well namesakes.
-Records of quarter sessions will be found in local record offices, while records of the assizes are at The National Archives (TNA).
+Your best bet for finding your 17th century ancestors may be if they got in trouble with the law and can be found in court records.
+Records of 17th century quarter sessions will be found in local record offices, while records of the assizes are at The National Archives (TNA).

-Meanwhile, you can dip into the fascinating Proceedings of the Old Bailey 1674 to 1913, which contains fascinating accounts of almost 200,000 trials held at London’s Central Criminal Court.
-This website hasn’t changed much since launch more than a decade ago, and the fact that it still works so well is credit to its creators.
+Meanwhile, you can dip into the fascinating Proceedings of the Old Bailey 1674 to 1913, which contains accounts of almost 200,000 trials held at London’s Central Criminal Court, dating as far back as the 17th century.

-Many TNA guides touch on 17th-century resources, and are a great starting point for researchers new to the era (as are the equivalents found at National Records of Scotland, National Library of Wales, Public Records Office of Northern Ireland, et al).
+Many guides from The National Archives touch on 17th century resources, and are a great starting point for researchers new to the era (as are the equivalents found at National Records of Scotland, National Library of Wales, Public Records Office of Northern Ireland, et al).

-You could also try the lectures, podcasts and webinars available via TNA’s media player (see screenshot above), which include a 2008 lecture by David Hey, ‘Our 17th Century Ancestors’, exploring registers, wills, apprenticeship records, hearth tax returns and more.
+You could also try the lectures, podcasts and webinars available via The National Archives’ media player, which include a 2008 lecture by David Hey, ‘Our 17th Century Ancestors’, exploring registers, wills, apprenticeship records, hearth tax returns and more.
 Meanwhile, if you’re hunting for wills, you can also search Discovery for all wills proved at the Prerogative Court of Canterbury between 1384 and 1858 (series PROB 11).